uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 Most other audio compression methods use a similar approach to the MP3 method, although some offer better quality for the same amount of storage (or less storage for the same quality).
 We won't go into exactly how this works, but the general idea is to break the sound down into bands of different frequencies, and then represent each of those bands by adding together the values of a simple formula (the sum of cosine waves, to be precise).

-{comment xtcb sometime could put in an expert section on this, perhaps with recordings or a filter showing the waveforms and adding them.
+{comment sometime could put in an expert section on this, perhaps with recordings or a filter showing the waveforms and adding them.
 Here are some links in the meantime:}

 There is some [more detail about how MP3 coding works on the cs4fn site](http://www.cs4fn.org/mathemagic/sonic.html), and also in [an article on the I Programmer site](http://www.i-programmer.info/babbages-bag/1222-mp3.html).